mvr/mvr.github.io/posts/movie-night.md

 1. The nominator is the person who was previously nominator the longest ago.
-2. They choose two movies that haven't been nominated before.
+2. The nominator chooses two movies that haven't been nominated before.
 3. Everybody else votes for which to watch.
-If the vote is a tie, the nominator breaks the vote.
+If the vote is tied, the nominator breaks the tie.
-4. In highly exceptional circumstances, the Benevolent Dictator For Life may declare that a specific movie be watched, for example, if we're all about to go watch a sequel in-theatre and some people need to get up to speed.
+4. In highly exceptional circumstances, the Benevolent Dictator For Life may declare a specific movie to be watched, for example, if we're all about to go watch a sequel in-theatre and some people need to get up to speed.